peteroupc/peteroupc.github.io/random.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

 Begun on Mar.
 5, 2016; last updated on Aug.
-20, 2019.
+30, 2019.

-Most apps that use random numbers care about either unpredictability, speed/high quality, or repeatability.
+Most apps that use random numbers care about either unpredictability, high quality, or repeatability.
 This article explains the three kinds of RNGs and gives recommendations on each kind.

 <a id=Introduction_and_Summary></a>
 ## Introduction and Summary